 For example, legislation passed in early 2019 allows captives, if their parents so choose, to move into dormancy.
 By going into dormancy, captives are subject to much smaller capital and surplus requirements.
 For example, a single-parent captive would only have to maintain $25,000 in capital and surplus, a fraction of the $250,000 that is normally required under Utah's captive statute.

-By moving into dormancy, "the pause button is pressed" so a parent does not have to liquidate the captive and then, when the need returns, can easily reactivate the captive, said Victoria Fimea, senior vice president, legal counsel, and head of the regulatory department for North America for Artex Risk Solutions Inc. in Mesa, Arizona.
+By moving into dormancy, "the pause button is pressed" so a parent does not have to liquidate the captive and then, when the need returns, can easily reactivate the captive, said Victoria Fimea, an attorney and a member of the Utah Captive Insurance Association's Board of Directors.

 Another positive for captive sponsors: application forms and annual reporting forms can be filed online.
 "Virtually everything can be filed online," said Tempe Robins, director of operations and compliance for Strategic Risk Solutions in Scottsdale, Arizona.

 Organizations have another benefit, a financially significant one, in setting up captives in Utah: unlike many other domiciles, Utah does not require captives to pay annual premium fees.
-Captives, though, are assessed an annual $5,000 licensing fee.
+Captives, though, are assessed an annual $7,250 licensing fee, plus an annual e-commerce fee of $250, for a total renewal fee of $7,500.

 Future captive growth is promising, observers say.
 "Utah will continue to grow," said Ms. Robins, adding that Utah will continue to attract new captives, as well as captives from other domiciles.